-So, first of all, what is network?
+So, first of all, what is a network?

 In simple words, It is a collection of interconnected devices (such as computers, printers, etc.) in such a way that they can communicate with each other.
-To better understand, let us look at the example, how things worked before networks.
+To better understand, let us look at the example, of how things worked before networks.
 For this, suppose a large international company that sells ABC products at a time when networks did not exist.

-Now think the same company, but in the present time with all their offices interrelated through the networks.
+Now think of the same company but in the present time with all their offices interrelated through the networks.
 They would use a single application around the world that takes advantage of their global networks.
 The data from all offices would be instantly stored at the central site, the administration team can see data from around the world in any format.
 This data would also be real-time.
 This means that they see it as it’s happening.
-After centralizing the data, any site office can see data of any location.
+After centralizing the data, any site office can see data from any location.

-The cost, time and effort involved in transferring data were much higher without networks.
-So networks decrease cost, time and effort and thereby increase output.
+The cost, time, and effort involved in transferring data were much higher without networks.
+So networks decrease cost, time, and effort and thereby increase output.
 They also help in resource optimization by helping to share resources.

 Now you are familiar with how beneficial networks are, it’s time to look at how networks work.
 The figure below shows the most basic form of a network.
 This figure shows two hosts directly connected to each other using a networking cable.
 Today every host has a NIC for connectivity.

-One end of the cable connects to the NIC on a host A and another end to host B. At this stage do not worry about cables and how the hosts communicate across the network.
+One end of the cable connects to the NIC on host A and another end to host B. At this stage do not worry about cables and how the hosts communicate across the network.
 We will discuss this in detail later in the chapter.
 At this stage, it is important to understand how hosts connect to a network.

-In Figure below, the hosts are “networked” and can send information to each other.
+In the Figure below, the hosts are “networked” and can send information to each other.
 This network is successful, but not scalable.
-If you have more than 2 hosts to this “network”, it will not work without a separate NIC card for each connection and that is not scalable or realistic.
+If you have more than 2 hosts in this “network”, it will not work without a separate NIC card for each connection and that is not scalable or realistic.
 For more than 2 hosts to be networked, you need a device such as a hub.
 The figure below shows three hosts connected to a hub.